 Take for example the lead carrier differences just mentioned.
 Airlines often spear head design of RNAV procedures for airports that they service frequently.
 DFW’s design under Metroplex was test flown by American Airlines.
 American’s input is different when compared to Austin which was test flown and designed by Southwest Airlines.
 Neither the Gulfstream, the Bonanza, nor the Controllers involved in this loss of separation have awareness to these differences and how they affect expectations of all involved.
 It is up to the investigation to uncover nuances that can then be addressed and trained so all can benefit.

 Another problem listed is training.
-The investigation found that during the enroute training of the RNAV STARS (standard terminal arrival) the controllers were given an expectation that aircraft would be “descending via” on the arrival into the TRACON.
+The investigation found that during the enroute training of the RNAV STARS (standard terminal arrival), the controllers were given an expectation that aircraft would be “descending via” on the arrival into the TRACON.
 Yet the same training provided to the receiving terminal controller included the expectation that Center would stop the aircraft’s descent within the Center controller’s airspace if a handoff had not yet occurred.
 Neither workforce developed training to cover not accomplishing a handoff nor did training cover conflictions in simulation along with recovery techniques.
 These factors are not readily apparent without an investigation.

 The investigation also uncovered a delay in equipment procurement that may have contributed to the Gulfstream descending into the Bonanza.
 The terminal facility was scheduled to install fusion radar prior to implementation of descend via procedures.
 Fusion, which pulls in data from multiple Radars as opposed to one, would have allowed the receiving controller to take the hand-off from the center at a greater distance from the airspace boundary.
 Center controllers were advised to expect that the TRACON controllers would take handoffs sooner and not wait until the boundary.
 This would provide the time needed to correct the handoff problem and also allow for the aircraft to switch from the center controllers frequency to the TRACON controllers frequency.
 Pushing back the installation of Fusion Radar until after the implementation of “descend via” RNAV STARS created a procedural risk.
 Controllers were operating with the new STAR but under single sensor Radar mode instead of Fusion.
 The Investigation can highlight issues such as this and allow us to prevent future occurrences as we move forward with Next-Gen technologies deployment.